 "Chris has a history of opening his mouth and careless things coming out of his mouth.
 Obviously, this is the first time anything like this," Meyer said on the SEC teleconference Wednesday.
 "Part of his getting back is correcting that issue."

 Meyer had previously talked to Rainey about a comment he made in early August about last year's team having "prima donnas."

 That was nothing compared to Rainey's current situation.
 He was immediately kicked off the team after his arrest.

 Meyer said he did not consider letting him come back until his legal case was resolved.
 He added that he met with professionals, and that someone else met with the victim and relayed information from her.

 Meyer said he also discussed Rainey's reinstatement with UF athletic director Jeremy Foley and president Bernard Machen.

 "I let everything happen, and I just thought it would be the best interest to get him on the team," Meyer said.
 "Chris is not a violent person."

-Whether that was for football reasons or to try and keep Rainey from making further life mistakes, it's tough not to argue those sorts of talking points don't exactly do Urban many favors.
+Whether that was for callous football reasons or to try and keep Rainey from making further life mistakes, it's tough not to argue those sorts of talking points don't exactly do Urban any favors.

 Overall, Rickerson's second legal issue is the most analogous in terms of the purported events involving Storm Klein and probably outlines the fate likely in store for the would be senior linebacker.
 Should he be be formally convicted of either offenses, it's hard to envision a scenario where Klein is reinstated in 2012.